MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

         --resource-group "<name-of-existing-resource-group>"
     ```

 1. Review the output from the command.
-Record the value of the `id` field as this fully qualified resource identifier is used to assign the user-assigned managed identity to your Azure Cosmos DB account.
+Record the value of the `id` field as this fully qualified resource identifier is used to assign the user-assigned managed identity to your Azure resource.

     ```json
     {